-In a good number of farms in France and in the world, the soil is in very bad condition.
-Because of industrial production methods, it is estimated that in the last fifty years it is estimated that about 50% of the top layer of soil cultivated in France is lost.
-The soil is eroded, leached and the water is discharged into the estuaries and rivers that they contribute to pollute (thanks to the pesticides and Nitrates they transport).
-Once damaged, the soil loses its nutritive capacity and dynamism.
+In a good number of farms in France and around the world, the soil is in very poor condition.
+Due to industrial production methods, it is estimated that in the last fifty years, it is estimated that about 50% of the top layer of cultivated soils in France is lost.
+The soil is eroded, leached and water flows into estuaries and rivers that they contribute to pollute (thanks to the pesticides and nitrates they carry).
+Once damaged, the soil loses its nutritive capacity and its dynamism.

-The soil of our crops at Ognon is particularly healthy and we regularly measure the evolution of the organic matter it contains.
-It should be known that an increase of 1.5% of the organic matter in the soil allows the soil to retain 10.000 liters of additional water per hectare and about 1.5 tons of carbon.
+The soil of our crops in Ognon is particularly healthy and we regularly measure the evolution of the organic matter it contains.
+You should know that an increase of 1.5% of organic matter in the soil allows the soil to retain 10.000 liters of additional water per hectare and about 1.5 tons of carbon.

-The steady increase in organic matter in the soil of our farm is a guarantee of healthier fruits and vegetables that are richer in nutrients essential for health.
+The steady increase in organic matter in the soil on our farm guarantees healthier fruits and vegetables that are richer in nutrients essential for health.